 The London Rare Books School (LRBS) is a series of five-day, intensive courses on a variety of book-related subjects taught in and around Senate House, University of London.
 London Rare Books School 2017 will take place from 26 - 30 June (week one), 3 - 7 July (week two), and for the first time the School will run a third week of courses from 10-14 July.
+Each course lasts five days.
+Bookings cannot be made for individual days.

 Our courses are taught by internationally renowned scholars using the unrivalled library and museum resources of London, including the Victoria and Albert Museum, Senate House Libraries, and many more.
 The following courses have been confirmed for 2017.